• Skip to primary navigation

 Buzzfeed’s Hannah Loewentheil featured this as one of the “23 Recipes That Will Make Cooking Alone Fun.”
 If that is your situation…cooking or eating alone, this recipe makes one serving.

-Next time you are in a quandary about what have for supper, give this dish a thought.
-Tex-Mex quinoa brown rice grain bowl is delish.
+Next time you are in a quandary about what to have for supper, give this dish a thought.
+Tex-Mex quinoa brown rice grain bowl is simple but delicious.

 Tex-Mex Quinoa Brown Rice Grain Bowl